tmarkovski/tmarkovski.github.io/_posts/2018-01-31-ethereum-keyvault-generating-keys.md

 That’s it!
 Bob is now ready to talk to the blockchain.

+---
 Check out the [entire source code](https://github.com/tmarkovski/ethereum-key-vault).
 I generated a sample project with `dotnet new console -lang f#` and just played with a script file and F# interactive.

 Feel free to reach out with any questions or issues.

-If you liked this article, please check out part 2 – Ethereum with Azure Key Vault.
-Part 2 – Sending transactions
+If you liked this article, please check out [part 2 on signing offline transactions](/2018-02-05-ethereum-keyvault-signing-transactions).